Hovhannes Masehyan

-Hovhannes Khan Masehian (Հովհաննես Խան-Մասեհյան, February 23, 1864 in Tehran - November 19, 1931 in Kharbin) was an Iranian Armenian translator and diplomat, well known as the translator of Shakespeare's and Byron's works into Armenian.
-Since 1912 he was the Persian Ambassador to Germany.
-From 1927 to 1929 he was the Persian Ambassador to the Great Britain.
+Hovhannes Khan Masehian (Հովհաննես Խան-Մասեհյան, February 23, 1864 in Tehran - November 19, 1931 in Harbin) was an Iranian Armenian translator and diplomat, well known as the translator of Shakespeare's and Byron's works into Armenian.
+In 1912, he became the Ambassador of Persia to Germany.
+From 1927 to 1929 he was the Ambassador of Persia to Great Britain.
 He was the first Ambassador of Persia in Japan.

-Masehian's translation of Hamlet was printed in 1894 by the Armenian publishing society.
-Hovhannes Hovhannisyan and Hovhannes Tumanyan praised this translation in their reviews.
-According to Gevorg Emin, Masehian's translations are "excellent" and "sound so wonderful in Armenian".
-The polished and refined translations by Masehian have always been among the greatest treasures in the long history of Armenian translation activities.
+Masehian's Armenian translation of Hamlet was printed in 1894 by the Armenian Publishing Society.
+The contemporary Armenian poets Hovhannes Hovhannisyan and Hovhannes Tumanyan praised this translation in their reviews.
+According to Gevorg Emin, a later Armenian poet, Masehian's translations are "excellent" and "sound so wonderful in Armenian".

-Masehian was the editor of the Armenian journal Shavigh Tehran, 1894).
+Masehian was the editor of the Armenian journal Shavigh (Tehran, 1894).

 As a diplomat, he was responsible for introducing Western political thought and technological innovations into Iran.
-He was a delegate to the Sixth Majles.
+He was a delegate to the Sixth Majles (the Persian parliament).

-After holding the position of Iranian ambassador to Great Britain from 1927-1929, in 1930 Masehian was appointed ambassador to Japan, but resigned the following year because of severe illness.
-On his way from Tokyo to China he died in Harbin.
+After holding the position of ambassador to Great Britain from 1927 to 1929, in 1930 Masehian was appointed ambassador to Japan, but resigned the following year because of severe illness.
+He died in Harbin while traveling from Tokyo to China.
 He was mistreated by the Islamic ritual in Harbin, causing the indignation of the local Armenians.
 The Armenian National Department of Harbin demanded Khan Masehian's coffin.
 After presenting relevant documents, the board members received the coffin, which was taken to the Armenian church in the presence of the local Armenian community.
 The funeral ceremony was held in an Armenian restaurant.
 He was buried in Tehran.